dergigi/dergigi.github.io/collections/bitcoin/_posts/2023-03-12-lightning-prisms.md

 original note.
 Or imagine a prism that's created on-the-fly, splitting zaps equally for everyone tagged in a note.

-{% include image.html name="lightning-prism-nostr-sat-splits.png" caption="" %}
+{% include image.html name="lightning-prism-nostr-sat-splits.png" caption="Sat splits for nostr!
+What's not to like?" %}

 Because payments are forwarded, every prism acts as a proxy of sorts.
 This can be useful for organizations and individuals alike, as your